A product. A future.

 All our products are made from more sustainable materials.

-We want to take care of and further develop the long handicraft traditions in Pakistan.
+We want to take care of and further develop the long craft traditions in Pakistan.

-This is how we work with the SDGs
+This is how we work with the sustainability goals

-Bokhari is inspired and guided by the UN’s Sustainable Development Goals (SDGs), the world’s joint work plan to eradicate poverty, fight inequality and stop climate change by 2030.
+Bokhari is inspired and guided by the UN’s Sustainable Development Goals, the world’s joint work plan to eradicate poverty, fight inequality and stop climate change by 2030.

-Read more about how we contribute to the SDGs.
+Read more about how we contribute to the sustainability goals.

 Don't take our word for it

-At Bokhari, we work tirelessly to improve our ways of doing things, so that we can make even better products and contribute to improving the lives of our staff and their families – and by doing so contributing to a brighter future for all.
+At Bokhari, we work tirelessly to improve our business practices so that we can make even better products and contribute to even more women and men getting decent work, and their children a good education and with it a brighter future.

 But don’t take our word for it.

-Decent work is a prerequisite for being able to make good products.
+Decent work is a prerequisite for making good quality and responsibly sourced products.

 «Education is the foundation upon which we build our future»